nus-cs2103-AY2223S1/ip/docs/README.md

 ### Sorting the list of tasks: `sort`

 Sorts the task chronologically or reverse chronologically, based on task's dates.
-> Todos are set as earliest in terms of dates.
+> `todo`s are set as earliest in terms of dates.

 Format: `sort Chrono` or `sort rChrono`

 Example of usage:
 ```
-sort Chrono
+sort Chrono // sorts the tasks in chronological order (earlier dates to latest)
 list
 ```